Using an Innovative Delivery Model, Mischer Neuroscience Associates Extends High-Level Care Across the Region

 The hospital is also adding a sophisticated hybrid operating room where neurosurgeons can perform emergent or elective endovascular and skull base procedures.
 Diagnostic angiography is available onsite, and patients of referring physicians have access to a spectrum of neuroendovascular services through the hospital’s affiliation with the Mischer Neuroscience Institute.
 The expanded neuroscience program supports Memorial Hermann Southwest Hospital’s application for certification as a Level II trauma center – the facility serves a large population in an area with a shortage of higher-level trauma care.

-MNA is also building out complete neuroscience programs at Memorial Hermann Memorial City Medical Center and Memorial Hermann The Woodlands Hospital.
+MNA is also building out complete neuroscience programs at Memorial Hermann Memorial City Medical Center and Memorial Hermann The Woodlands Medical Center.
 “Each program is slightly different based on the needs of the local community,” Spielman says.
 “Memorial City has added neurocritical care and diagnostic angiography to complement its existing neurosurgery and inpatient and outpatient neurology programs, which have been in place for many years.
 High-level services are also available through the MNA practice in The Woodlands, which means that residents of North Houston and The Woodlands no longer have to make the long drive to Houston for certain procedures.”

-At Memorial Hermann Memorial City, “we’re growing up and evolving,” says Meredith Wells, RN, NEA-BC, associate vice president for neurosciences.
+At Memorial Hermann Memorial City Medical Center, “we’re growing up and evolving,” says Meredith Wells, RN, NEA-BC, associate vice president for neurosciences.
 “We already have 19 beds dedicated to neuroscience – a mix of ICU and acute care beds – which gives us a competitive advantage because it allows patients to stay on the same floor as they get closer to discharge with consistent expert nursing care.
 We also now have in-house nighttime neuroscience coverage, which gives us 24/7 availability of neuroscience provider expertise.
 When you put that together with our MNA neurosurgeons and neurologists, two neurointensivists and six advanced practice providers supporting critical care, you have a dedicated neuroscience unit that is uniquely capable of taking care of higher-acuity patients in a community hospital setting.”

-Memorial Hermann The Woodlands Hospital is now served by 12 MNA providers, including a newly recruited pain management specialist who joined the team in summer 2016.
+Memorial Hermann The Woodlands Medical Center is now served by 12 MNA providers, including a newly recruited pain management specialist who joined the team in summer 2016.
 The multidisciplinary team includes neurosurgery, inpatient and outpatient neurology, neuroendovascular services, pain management and neuro-oncology.
 In-house nighttime neuroscience coverage and Neuro 1, a one-stop number that allows referring physicians to access the appropriate on-call neuroscience provider quickly, have been added.
 The hospital is gearing up for certification as a Level II trauma center.

 In conjunction with UTHealth, telemedicine services are now available at nine Memorial Hermann hospitals, connecting them with stroke experts at the Mischer Neuroscience Institute.
 At Memorial Hermann Katy Hospital, this has resulted in a wait time of less than 10 minutes for a patient to come face to face with a stroke expert on a remote monitor.
 Before the implementation of telemedicine, Memorial Hermann Katy Hospital logged 0 to 1 cases of acute ischemic stroke treated with tPA each month.
 Post-implementation, the hospital has had as many as nine.
 Collaboration with emergency care team providers, standardizing access and escalation protocols and providing a common language to request a consult through Neuro 1 has also improved the quality of care.
 The expansion of MNA has also led to the opening of new practices in Sugar Land and Cypress.
 Pain management specialists have been added at MNA-Katy, MNA-Memorial City and MNA-The Woodlands.
 “Having pain management specialists in our spine clinics improves service for patients and offers them comprehensive care.”
 Spielman says.
 “Having a coordinated team of physicians and advanced practice providers is really good overall for a hospital campus and its medical staff, but most important, we bring the services to our patients in a coordinated manner.”